Gambling.com Rating: 7/10

 PayByPhone | £10 | N/A |

 FunkyJackpot doesn’t have a downloadable iOS or Android app.
-Instead, I used the mobile site through Safari on iPhone and Chrome on Android.
+Instead, I use the mobile site through Safari on iPhone and Chrome on Android.

-I liked being able to 'Favourite' matches that I was interested in, making it easier for me to find them in the future.
+I like being able to 'Favourite' matches that I'm interested in on mobile, making it easier for me to find them in the future.

-If you don’t mind browser-based betting, FunkyJackpot’s mobile experience is very usable.
+If you don’t mind browser-based betting, FunkyJackpot is very usable on mobile.

-I tested FunkyJackpot’s customer support through live chat and email.
+I tested customer support through live chat and email.

 Live chat is available 24/7, and when I contacted them on a weekend evening, I was connected in under a minute.